 - Veronica Gomez-Lobo, M.D., General PAG, Surgery including pelvic masses and anomalies; fertility preservation in special populations, transgender care in adolescents, androgen insensitivity syndrome, and reproductive endocrinology

-- Jacqueline Maher, M.D., follicle activation and fertility perservation
+- Jacqueline Maher, M.D.- Follicle activation and fertility preservation

-- Lauren Damle, M.D., General PAG, management of bleeding disorders (MedStar and Children's National)
+- Lauren Damle, M.D., General PAG, (MedStar and Children's National)

 - Alan H. DeCherney, M.D., Reproductive Surgery, Assisted Reproduction and Infertility

-- Kim Shimy, M.D., Pediatric Endocrinology (Children's National)
+- Kim Shimy, M.D., Pediatric Endocrinology, Reproductive Endocrinology, Variations in Sex Characteristics (Children's National)

-- Allison Jackson, M.D., Child Abuse (Children's National)
+- Allison Jackson, M.D., Child Protection Services (Children's National)

 - Nicole Verdun, M.D., Hematology (Children's National)

-- John Strang, Ph.D., Autism and Gender (Children's National)
+- John Strang, Psy.D., Autism and Gender (Children's National)

 - David Call, M.D., Pediatric Psychiatry and Gender (Children's National)

-- Daniel Casella, M.D., Pediatric Urology (Children's National)
+- Daniel Casella, M.D., Pediatric Urology, Variations in Sex Characteristics (Children's National)

-- Lisa Tuchman, M.D., Adolescent Medicine, Eating Disorders (Children's National)
+- Anisha Abraham, M.D., Adolescent Medicine, Eating Disorders (Children's National)

 Applications should be submitted using the common application form on NASPAG.
 Applications are accepted in July before the anticipated start date and interviews are typically held in August or September before the start date.
 Qualified candidates must be U.S. Citizens or Green Card holders and have completed an accredited residency in Obstetrics and Gynecology in the United States and be board eligible in this specialty.
 Selection of candidates is processed through the National Resident Matching Program.
 One to two positions are available alternating years.